How To Choose The Best Egg For Your Child

-There's no debate about the benefits of eggs.
+There's no debate about the health benefits of eggs for children.
 But, how much do you know about the eggs that you buy at the market?
-Are they good?
-What are your options?
+How do you choose the best ones?
 Read on to know more.

 We’ve all heard the saying ‘an apple a day, keeps the doctor away,’ but the humble egg, with its many nutritional benefits, is not far behind.
 While the egg and its consumption has sometimes come under the scanner for several reasons, researchers have proved that eggs are a vital source of proteins and other nutrients for the human body.